 Gosh, so many things: the sheer scale of this camp; the absolute inhumanity of the railside selection process; learning about the way the gas chambers worked.

 To be honest, by the end of touring Birkenau, I was pretty overwhelmed by the atrocities – which brings me to my final thought…

 When visiting Auschwitz, you may feel emotionally drained after your tour.
 I know I was.

 I have no personal connection to the Holocaust, but being in that place of death was emotional, oppressive.
 My tour took around a few hours, but the effect of it lingered much longer.

-I think it was even harder for me than it needed to be because I went there alone – something that I wouldn’t recommend because I had no one with me to help buoy my mood afterwards.
+I think it was even harder for me than it needed to be because I went to Auschwitz on a solo travel trip – something that I wouldn’t recommend because I had no one with me to help buoy my mood afterwards.
 I had trouble shaking off the feeling of sadness and I felt very low the rest of my trip to Krakow.
 Despite being a confirmed introvert, I would have welcomed some company at that time.

 So, my top tip is to plan something life-affirming afterwards.
 I don’t think it is disrespectful to want to do something upbeat after visiting Auschwitz – to focus on life and freedom.
 After all, the Nazi’s final solution didn’t work; the evil at Auschwitz was eventually defeated.

 So after honouring the victims and remembering the horror of the camps, plan something afterwards that will lift your mood and help you to also remember the good in the world.

 I hope this helps!